In this episode we'll get to Sutera in the inland of Sicily. A museum of friendly Sicilian people, good food, alleys and…

 Diodorus ghost has the keys and opens the door for us.

-It is irresistible, as always, for the crew of Smashing Sicily, to climb to the bell tower.
+It is irresistible, as always, for the crew of Splendid Sicily, to climb to the bell tower.

 The last step, my god or, for Heracles, is literally made of bird poop.